exel80/TravianWonderTool/README.md

 [General]
 userAgent=<Google "What is my useragent" and use it here>
 minDelay=<After task completed, sleep X amount of range.
-Minimum value here>
+Minimum value in seconds>
 maxDelay=<After task completed, sleep X amount of range.
-Maximum value here>
+Maximum value in seconds>

 [Nightmode]
 nightEnabled=[True|False] <Night time update less often then daytime>